2 April 2026

 A playlist flows when each track feels like it belongs where it is.

 That sounds simple.
-It isn’t.
+It is not.

-It comes from knowing where you are starting, where you are heading, and how each track helps you get there.
+Flow comes from knowing where you are starting, where you are heading, and how each track helps you get there.

 Start with a clear opening